sforaaleksander/poster_XD_api/README.md

 `grant all privileges on database restdb to restuser;`

-2. Uncomment two commented lines in persistence.xml.

-3. Run App.main() to populate the database.

-4. Comment those 2 lines back xD.

-5. Run server - jetty:run.
+2. Run script run.sh in terminal (you have to be in the project directory).

+`bash run.sh`

 #### endpoints: